-In addition to Iola’s downtown square, its tree-lined streets reveal dozens of historical homes and churches displaying Victorian elegance to Craftsman aesthetics.
-Beyond its streets, Iola provides Kansas’ best walking, running and biking trail network featuring the Prairie Spirit Trail, Southwind Rail Trail, Lehigh Portland Trails and MoPac Trail.
-Enjoy Elm Creek Disc Golf course in addition to the town’s eight additional public parks.
+In addition to Iola’s downtown square, its tree-lined streets reveal dozens of historic homes and churches displaying Victorian elegance to Craftsman aesthetics.
+Beyond its streets, Iola provides Kansas’ best walking, running, and biking trail network featuring the Prairie Spirit Trail, Southwind Rail Trail, Lehigh Portland Trail (now Lehigh Portland State Park), and MoPac Trail.
+Enjoy the Elm Creek Disc Golf course in addition to the town’s eight additional public parks.

 Iola provides plenty of fun family entertainment during its summer Allen County Fair, autumn Farm City Days, and multiple holiday events.
 Join the iconic Bowlus Fine Arts Center for one of its musical or theatrical performances and spend the night in one of Iola’s cozy downtown lofts.